 Author: Michael Cardman, Legal Editor

-Updated to reflect soon-to-be proposed rules that would increase the minimum salary for most overtime-exempt workers.
+Updated to reflect the extension of the public comment period for proposed rules that would increase the minimum salary and update the duties tests for most overtime-exempt workers.

-Updated to reflect technical amendments to the minimum wage and overtime exemption for certain employees of seasonal and recreational establishments, effective March 21, 2017.
+Updated to reflect an amendment to the minimum wage and overtime exemptions, effective July 3, 2019.

 HR guidance on complying with the federal and state requirements for the administrative exemption.